Add and download music on Mac

 Drag the item to the sidebar.

-Note: When you add an Apple Music playlist to the library, the songs in the playlist are updated whenever the owner updates them; however, each individual song doesn’t appear in your list of songs.
+Note: When you add an Apple Music playlist to your library, the songs in the playlist are updated whenever the owner updates them; however, the individual songs don’t appear in your list of songs.

-If you don’t see these options, either you’re not signed in to Apple Music using your Apple ID, you haven’t joined Apple Music, or the Sync Library option is not selected in Music preferences: Choose Music > Preferences, click General, make sure Sync Library is selected, then click OK.
+If you don’t see these options, either you’re not signed in to Apple Music using your Apple ID, you haven’t joined Apple Music, or the Sync Library option isn’t selected in Music settings: choose Music > Settings, click General, make sure Sync Library is selected, then click OK.

-Ask Siri.
-Say something like: “Add this song to my library.”
-Learn how to ask Siri.
+Siri: Say something like: “Add this song to my library.”
+Learn how to use Siri.

 Download music to your computer

-In the Music app on your Mac, click any option under Library in the sidebar.
+In the Music app on your Mac, click any option below Library in the sidebar.
 For example, click Songs to see all the songs in your library.

 To download music you’ve added to your music library to your computer, move the pointer over an item, then do one of the following: